 He then moved to become an assistant professor in the Groningen, Netherlands, in 2004 where his work established that the notion of mirror neurons extends from the motor system to the limbic and tactile system, seeding our understanding of the neural basis of empathy.
 His work attracted over 16000 citations from many disciplines, with over half from outside his field of neuroscience including psychology (36% of citations), engineering and computer sciences (12%), medical sciences (11%) and the humanities (8%).

 Since 2010, he leads the Social Brain Lab at the Netherlands Institute for Neuroscience together with Valeria Gazzola.
 He is also a full professor for social neuroscience at the University of Amsterdam.
-He is ranked amongst the top 1% most influential scientists based on citations, obtained several prestigious grants (e.g. VICI, VIDI, Marie Curie Excellence Grant, ERC), is an editorial board member of key journals in the field of social neuroscience (SCAN, Social Neuroscience, Phil.
-Trans.
-B) and in the advisory board of Future and Emerging Technologies at the European Commission.
-He engages in shaping European research policy: as a member of the Young Academy of Europe and of the Academia Europea, he promotes basic research and funding for such research.
+He is ranked amongst the top 1% most influential scientists based on citations, obtained several prestigious grants (e.g. VICI, VIDI, Marie Curie Excellence Grant, ERC), is an editorial board member of key journals in the field of social neuroscience (SCAN, Social Neuroscience) and served on several advisory board (e.g. Future and Emerging Technologies at the European Commission).
+He engages in shaping European research policy: as an alumni of the Young Academy of Europe and a member of the Academia Europea, he promotes basic research and funding for such research.

 The Empathic Brain